How to Be More Productive

 • Share the plan along with relevant resources and assets available to people in case they struggle at any given point.

-4. Take it One Day at a Time
+4. Take it one day at a time

 When working from home (WFH), it can get easy to get overwhelmed and over-schedule work, without taking into account day-to-day challenges that come with remote working.
 Some of these include poor communication leading to delayed deadlines, personal issues that may crop up for employees such as feelings of isolation, among other things.